ryan-hernandez/documntr/frontend/README.md

 ## Contributing

-Please ensure that any code you contribute adheres to the existing style and passes all tests.
+Please ensure that any code you contribute adheres to the existing style, passes all tests, and is properly documented.
+See the main [Contributing Guide](../CONTRIBUTING.md) for more details.